hideyukiinada/examples/tensorflow/graph2.md

-# How Variables and Operations are turned into Nodes on a Graph
+# How Variables and Operations are turned into Nodes on a Graph in TensorFlow
 by Hide Inada

 ## Overview